 Once you’ve followed the drying process, you can then scrunch out the crunchiness that’s leftover by the gel, if you need to.
 This step is important and why its key not to use a too high heat setting on your hairdryer when diffusing.
 If you melt the gel, you won’t get the cast, and then it all goes to shit really.
 Make sure you use plenty of gel in the first instance and seal in that moisture properly.

 You’ll still get product build-up with the curly girl method

 Remember that the main aim here is to avoid sulphates altogether, but for some hair types, you need to do the occasional low-poo wash to get all the leftover product build-up out.

-Products will get discontinued
+Curly girl method products will sometimes get discontinued

-Don’t get disheartened by social media
+Don’t get disheartened by what you see on social media

 My hair is a lot curlier and in a lot better condition than it ever used to be, but on at least 3 days out of 7, it looks like a nest of wild tatty shite that I scrape up in a scrunchie.
 Nobody is perfect, and no one has perfect curls all of the time, Make sure you remember that!

 The curly girl method is exactly that, a method.
 It isn’t a quick fix, but it does yield results if you stick with it.
 Everything takes a lot longer than you’ll be used to.
 For a start, you’ve got all the co-washing, the deep conditioning, the finger-coiling (if you want to), the plopping, the drying.
 It all takes time.
 That said, if you persevere you will see results, and it will start to become part of your normal routine.
 The process will take longer than you expect to start with, but it’ll become second nature just as quickly.

 There’s a lot to think about when you’re getting started with the curly girl method.
 If you’ve got any questions then feel free to drop them into the comments or you can drop me a tweet if you like.